Shipley station is one of the few triangular stations in the UK, as this Google Map shows.

 These are my thoughts on the new trains.

 The Wirral Line trains run in a single-track circular loop tunnel under Liverpool (The Loop), which is a fairly unusual railway formation.
-But it works well and means that stations on The Loop can be single-platform.
+But it works well and means that the three stations on The Loop can be single-platform.

 The track in the Loop is being relaid in the first half of 2017 and this article on the Merseyrail web site describes the work.